dmakogon/clouddevelop2015/README.md

  - Unbounded vs bounded
  - Denormalization

-There"s really no single correct way to model this data, but here"s a strawman example, based on the following decisions:
+There's really no single correct way to model this data, but here's a strawman example, based on the following decisions:
  - Task-first approach.
-That is, approach #2 from above, where each task references the person(s) working on the task.
+Each task references the person(s) working on the task.
- - Task categories referenced as an array of category ID"s within a Task
+ - Along with Person id in tasks, we'll denormalize and store username for faster retrieval
- - Task notes stored as separate documents.
-This gives us leeway to add other information to notes, and to view them separately
+ - Task categories referenced as an array of category ID's within a Task

-The way you start might not be the way you end up:
+ - Task notes stored as separate documents, with note id arrays stored within a task, along with a "recent note" text teaser.

- - Imagine building a Task-first system and finding out, through telemetry, people are using it in a Person-first way
+Again, this is a strawman, and you might design something completely different.
+Or, maybe you start with the task-first approach, and then find out, through telemetry, people are using your app in a Person-first way and you need to remodel your data.

-Putting this all together:
+Ok let's put this all together:

 ```
 {